 Nice.
 Of course I go with the traditional WAMP (Windows Apache MySQL PHP) setup, but this is still a good idea for a lot of people.

-As part of a reading requirement in a ‘Graphics for Web’ class I am currently taking, your story of ‘40 Creative Navigation Menus’ led me to you the Wordpress link.
+As part of a reading requirement in a ‘Graphics for Web’ class I am currently taking, your story of ’40 Creative Navigation Menus’ led me to you the WordPress link.

-I haven’t tried out Wordpress but, this give me an opportunity do to so and get a little creative with it.
+I think your explanation was very clear and easy to follow, even for me, loading it onto a Mac. :) I haven’t tried out WordPress but, this give me an opportunity do to so and get a little creative with it.

 Thanks for the post.